John Haworth: Burnley

 Haworth was appointed secretary–manager of Football League Second Division side Burnley in July 1910.
-During his first summer in charge, he signed Burnley's first foreign player, German defender Max Seeburg.
-Soon afterwards, he changed the colour of Burnley's strip as he considered the green kit to be unlucky.
-He opted to change the colours to claret and blue, to match the strip of reigning Football League champions Aston Villa.
+During his first months in charge, he signed Burnley's first overseas player, German defender Max Seeburg.
+Soon afterwards, he helped change the colour of Burnley's strip to claret and blue, reportedly because he considered the previous green kit to be unlucky..
 Towards the close of the 1910–11 season, Haworth pulled off his first major signing when he persuaded England centre forward Bert Freeman to join the club from Everton.
 The following season, Haworth guided the team to a third-placed finish in the Second Division, narrowly missing out on promotion.
 In the 1912–13 campaign, Burnley reached the semi-finals of the FA Cup before losing to Sunderland after a replay.
 That year, the team finished second in the league to gain promotion to the First Division.

 In the club's first season in the top-flight of English football since 1900, he led the side to third place in the league, just three points off the title.
 He also guided the team to an unprecedented FA Cup run, where they conceded only four goals in eight matches.
-Haworth's team secured a 1–0 victory over Liverpool, making him the only manager to date to have won the FA Cup with Burnley.
+Haworth's team secured a 1–0 victory over Liverpool in the final, making him the only manager to date to have won the FA Cup with Burnley.
 The team ended the 1914–15 season in fourth place in the First Division before football in England was interrupted for four years by the First World War.
 Upon the return to competitive football, Burnley finished runners-up in the league.
-The 1920–21 season started disappointingly for the side, but he eventually led the team to a 30-match unbeaten run to become Champions of England for the first time in 1921.
+The 1920–21 season started disappointingly for the side, but he eventually led the team to a 30-match unbeaten run to become champions of England for the first time.
 A third-placed finish followed in 1922, but the team's league form fell away thereafter and they could only achieve relatively mediocre finishes in the next two campaigns.
 On 4 December 1924, he became the second successive Burnley manager to die while in office when he died of pneumonia.